[Analysis] An inflation surge, but (some) economists warn on raising rates

 In her December speech, ECB president Christine Lagarde said she did "not want to close the door" on the idea but noted it was not yet something the governing council wanted to consider, EUobserver previously reported.

-"Keeping interest rates for green investment low while (slowly) raising rates elsewhere might just be the right way forward," van 't Klooser and van Doorselaer note.
+"Keeping interest rates for green investment low while (slowly) raising rates elsewhere might just be the right way forward," van 't Klooser and van Doorslaer note.

 But for now, they conclude, the bank should "keep its cool" and restrain from hiking rates, or risk administering a "cure [that] might end up inflicting more damage than the disease."